mewt/agungsukariman.com/content/blog/ramadan-reflections.md

 ## It felt too real
 Watching someone dedicate their **entire life** to a truth and still get rejected ... damn.
 That broke something inside me.
 It felt too real.
-Like the kind of pain you can’t argue with — the pain of being *right*, too early.
+Like the kind of pain you can’t argue with: the pain of being *right*, too early.

 ---